Installation

 , gz

-; if you use an incorrect compression format, you may encounter bootloop after flashing boot.
+.
+If you use an incorrect compression format, you may encounter bootloop after flashing boot.

 Compression format of boot.img